hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/proxy.rst

 .. _bpy.types.SequenceEditor.proxy_storage:

 Storage
-   Defines whether the proxies are for individual strips or the entire sequence.
+   How proxies are stored for the project.

    :Per Strip: Proxies are stored in the directory of the input.
    :Project: All proxies are stored in one directory.